yonyalva/neighborhood/README.md

 ## Description

 * To see information about the restaurant, either click on a marker on the map or on the name of the restaurant on the sidebar
-* To filter restaurnts, type in the "filter restaurants" input field
+* To filter restaurants, type in the "filter restaurants" input field

 ## Attributions